AdobeDocs/commerce-operations.en/help/installation/tutorials/manage-modules.md

 *  `--disabled` lists all disabled modules.
 *  `<module-list>` is a space-delimited list of modules to check the status.
 If any module name contains special characters, enclose the name in either single or double quotes.

+>[!NOTE]
+>
-[!NOTE]> Enabling/disabling of modules cannot be done directly on the Adobe Commerce Cloud infrastructure.
-You will have to run these commands locally and then push the app/etc/config.php file to the environment.
-Refer to the [Pro project workflow: Deployment workflow](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-develop-deploy-workflow.html#deployment-workflow) for more information on this process.
+>You cannot enable or disable modules directly on cloud projects.
+You must run these commands locally and then push changes to the `app/etc/config.php` file for an environment.
+See [Pro project workflow: Deployment workflow](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-develop-deploy-workflow.html#deployment-workflow).

 ## Module enable, disable